A probabilistic way to discover the rainbow: Expected number of packs needed for a match

 We now imagine that somebody purchases a pack of Skittles candy each day and compares it to any of the previously bought packs to see if it is identical to one of them (as said above, there are actually people who do such things).
 We now ask the following question:

-We know that two independent $n$-step random walks $\omega_1, \omega_2$ represent identical $n$-packs of Skittles if and only if they have the same endpoint.
-In this case let us say that they are \textbf{equivalent} and write $\omega_1 \sim \omega_2$.
-In order to tackle the problem at hand, we must switch from considering two walks to considering a sequence $\omega_1, \omega_2, \omega_3, \ldots$ of pairwise independent $n$-step random walks.
+First, we present a plausible, yet faulty approach, and then discuss where the error happened, why the question is not so easy to answer precisely, and how to get at least a good estimate for the desired expected value.
+We know that two independent $n$-step random walks $W, W'$ represent identical $n$-packs of Skittles if and only if they have the same endpoint.
+In this case let us say that they are \textbf{equivalent} and write $W \sim W'$.
+In order to tackle the problem at hand, we switch from considering two walks to considering a sequence $W_1, W_2, W_3, \ldots$ of independent $n$-step random walks.
+In other words, $W$ is the $n$-step random walk in $\mathbb{R}^d$ that ends at some point on the hyperplane $H=\{(x_1,\ldots, x_d)\in \mathbb{N}_0^d~|~ x_1+\ldots+x_d=n\}$ considered above, and $W_1,W_2,\ldots$ are independent, identically distributed copies of $W$.
+As we are only interested in whether the random walks have the same endpoint or not, we can switch to considering random variables $X_1,X_2,\ldots$ with values in $H$, where $X_i=(k_1,\ldots,k_d)$ if and only if $W_i$ ends in $(k_1,\ldots,k_d)$.
+From our considerations above, we know that $\mathbb{P}[X_i=(k_1,\ldots, k_d)]=\frac{\binom{n}{k_1,\ldots,k_d}}{d^n}$ for every $i \in \mathbb{N}$.